zacharyjbaker/Lorem-Ipsum-Pong/README.md

 - Uses the Corvid Conspirator font from: https://pleeze.itch.io/slimesfonts
 - Uses code from this repo for microphone input to frequency functionality: https://github.com/nakakq/AudioPitchEstimatorForUnity
 - Sounds and music created in Ableton
-- Otherwise, it's Pong
+- Random generation of Latin words using (cleaned) text file from: https://archive.org/details/laterculivocuml00gradgoog/page/n12/mode/1up
--
+- Otherwise, it's Pong!

-PS: Game Developer is not responsible for demons or other extraplanar creatures summoned as a consequence of over-zealous Latin invocations.
+\* Game Developer is not responsible for demons or other extraplanar creatures summoned as a consequence of over-zealous Latin invocation.